 Applicants to the DNP program must also provide the following supplemental materials.

-- Official transcripts from all postsecondary institutions sent directly from the institution to Wayne State University.
-If an unofficial transcript is provided, an official transcript must be submitted during the first semester of the program.
-BSN to DNP students must complete their BSN prior to start of the fall semester DNP courses.
-A transcript/credential evaluation is required for all international transcripts.
+- Official transcripts with degrees posted must be sent directly from the institution to Wayne State University Graduate Admissions Office (via mail or electronically to email@example.com).
+Minimum GPA of 3.0 or higher in BSN is required.
+If an unofficial transcript is provided, an official transcript must be submitted by the end of the fall semester.
+All BSN to DNP applicants must complete their BSN prior to the start of spring/summer semester unless a graduate level statistic course has already been taken.

 - Statement of Goals completed within the online Graduate School application.
 Indicate potential mentors from the College of Nursing.

 - A graduate level Statistics course is a required prerequisite course for all admitted DNP students that must be taken prior to beginning the DNP program.
 NUR 7000 is offered at Wayne State during Spring/Summer semester.
 Please note that since this is a prerequisite course, graduate students are not eligible to receive financial aid to cover the cost of a prerequisite course.

 - Two references, one from a doctorally prepared individual, on forms provided.

 - Copy of current RN license.
 A Michigan RN license is required by the end of the second semester in the program.

 - If the Test of English as a Foreign Language (TOEFL) is required, the minimum total score required is 101 (minimum 25 Listening, 25 Reading, 25 Writing and 26 Speaking).
 Or, students can submit IELTS (International English Language Testing System) scores, with a required minimum overall score greater than 7 (minimum of 8 in Speaking, minimum of 7 in Writing, and greater than 7 in Reading and Listening).

 - For information on cost of the program, please refer to the WSU tuition and fees schedule.